renskiy/fabricio/README.rst

 Local Docker registry
 =====================

 It is often when production infrastructure has limited access to the Internet.
-In such case Fabricio offers ablity to use local Docker registry which can be used as an intermediate registry for the selected infrastructure.
+In such case Fabricio offers ability to use local Docker registry which can be used as an intermediate registry for the selected infrastructure.
 To use this option you have to have local Docker registry running within your LAN and also Docker client on your work PC.
 You can up your own Docker registry by executing following command on the PC with Docker installed:

 .. code:: bash